pierorex/parallelism-homework/practica5/codigoEjemplo/README.md

 The matrix is represented as an array with N*N positions.
-Implemented a modification of the algorithm used in avg.c, extending it's functionality to also calculate min and max values of each row array and return a 3-element array with these results.
+Implemented a modification of the algorithm used in avg.c, extending it's functionality to also calculate min and max values of each row array and return a 3-element array with these results, and using the same scatter strategy of dividing a big array into smaller ones to pass to other nodes.
 After that, these sub arrays are then combined with MPI's Gather into a large array of size 3*N. Then, this large array is iterated over inside another function which purpose is to accumulate values from each 3-element